-Americans who would never visit Alaska but nevertheless felt strongly about preserving the existence of this pristine environment-was estimated in the billions of dollars.
-96 Though the methodologies for calculating existence value remain controversial, 97 U.S. citizens certainly have a non-zero willingness to pay to protect rainforests, charismatic megafauna like pandas, coral reefs, and other life and environments existing in foreign countries.
+Similarly, U.S. citizens value natural resources and plant and animal lives abroad, even if they never use those resources or see those plants or animals.
+For example, the "existence value" of restoring the Prince William Sound after the 1989 Exxon Valdez oil tanker disaster-that is, the benefits derived by Americans who would never visit Alaska but nevertheless felt strongly about preserving the existence of this pristine environment-was estimated in the billions of dollars.
+92 Though the methodologies for calculating existence value remain controversial, 93 U.S. citizens certainly have a non-zero willingness to pay to protect rainforests, charismatic megafauna like pandas, and other life and environments existing in foreign countries.
 U.S. citizens also have an altruistic willingness to pay to protect foreign citizens' health and welfare.
-98 This altruism is "selective altruism," consistent with Circular A-4, because the United States is directly responsible for most of the historic emissions contributing to climate change.
-99
+94 This altruism is "selective altruism," consistent with Circular A-4, because the United States is directly responsible for a huge amount of the historic emissions contributing to climate change.
+95